SamWindell/Signet/README.md

 # Signet
-### Command line program for manipulating audio samples - still a work-in-progess
+### Command-line program for editing audio files (still a work-in-progress)

-Signet is a command line program designed to make sample library development easier.
-Our needs in this domain involve these areas:
-- Bulk processing large amounts of samples, almost exclusively lossless audio formats (WAV, FLAC and AIFF).
-This processing is not 'creative', but instead it is preparation for professional playback such as fading, adding offsets, trimming, noise removal, applying gain, etc.
-- Organising many audio files - whether that be renaming them, or sorting into subfolders.
-This is often needed so that samples can be easily understood by a sampler.
+Signet is a command-line program designed for bulk editing audio files.
+It features common editing functions such as normalisation and fade-out, but also organisation functions such as renaming files.
+This tool was made to make sample library development easier.
+In this domain, we often have to edit hundreds of separate audio files in preparation of turning them into a playable virtual instrument.
+As well as this, we often need to rename the files so that a sampler can map them.

+Signet tries to make this often repetitive process more automatic.

 ### Limitations
 - Currently only supports reading and writing WAV and FLAC files.
 - Any metadata in the file is discarded - such as loop markers in a WAV file.

 ### Building
-To get Signet, you currently have to build it from source.
+To get Signet, you currently have to build it from the source code.
 However, this process is designed to be simple for those familiar with building C++ programs.
 There are no library dependencies external to this repo.
-Run CMake to generate a configuration for your preferred build tool (Visual Studio Solution, makefile, etc.), and then build using that.
+Just run CMake to generate a configuration for your preferred build tool (Visual Studio Solution, makefile, etc.), and then build using that.

+A C++17 compiler is required.
+Tested with MSVC 16.5.1 and Apple Clang 11.0.0.

 ### Current subcommands
 Each subcommand has it's own set of options.
 To show these add `--help` after the subcommand.
 For example: `signet norm --help`.
 You can also run `--help-all` on signet itself to see more info: `signet --help-all`.

-- `zcross-offset`.
-Zero crossing offsetter.
+- `zcross-offset`: Zero crossing offsetter.
 Offsets the start of an audio file to the nearest zero-crossing.
 Optionally appends the samples that it skipped to the end of the file; this is useful when used with samples that are seamless loops.
-- `norm`.
-Normalise a sample to a particular decibel level.
-Can be used on a directory, optionally recursively.
-With a directory you can normalise the samples to a common gain.
+- `norm`: Normalise to a particular decibel level.
+Can optionally normalise all files to a common gain, and can optionally determine the peak value using RMS.
-- `fade`.
-Fade the start and/or end of the audio.
-The fade length must be specified.
-There are options for the shape of the fade curve.
+- `fade`: Fade the start and/or end of the audio.
+This has subcommands `in` and `out`.
+Each of those requires the length of the fade, and an optional shape.
+The default shape is sine.
-- `convert`.
-Converts a file's sample rate and bit depth.
-Uses the high quality resampler r8brain.
+- `convert`: Converts a file's sample rate and bit depth.
+Uses the high quality resampler, r8brain.
-- `silence-remove`.
-Removes silence from the end, start or both start and end of the sample.
+- `silence-remove`: Removes silence from the end, start or both the start and end of the sample.
+You can optionally set the dB level to which anything below should be considered silent.
 - `trim`.
-Removes a chunk of specified length from the end, start or both start and end of the sample.
+Removes audio from the end, start or both the start and end of the sample.
-- `detect-pitch`.
-Prints the detected pitch of the sample.
+- `detect-pitch`: Prints the detected pitch of the sample.
 - `tune`.
 Change the pitch of the sample by slowing it down or speeding it up.
+Specify the pitch change in cents.
-- `auto-tune`.
-Tune the sample to the nearest musical note.
+- `auto-tune`: Tunes the samples to the nearest musical note.
 Uses the same tuner as the tune subcommand.
-- `rename`.
-File renamer.
+- `rename`: File renamer.
 Change the name of the file with regex, prefix or suffix.
 You can also use special substitution variables, for example adding the detected pitch or note.
-- `folderise`.
-Use regex to pattern-match files and move them into folders.
+- `folderise`: Use regex to pattern-match files and move them into folders.

 ### Usage
-Signet is run from the command line.
-You first specify the input filename.
-This can be either a single filename or a filename pattern (glob).
-You can also add multiple inputs by comma separating them.
-You then must specify one or more subcommands.
-These are the utilites that process the files.
-They will process the file(s) in the order that they are specified in the command.
+Synopsis: `signet in-files subcommand subcommand-options`

+#### Display help text
+Run signet with the argument `--help` to see information about the available options.
+Run with `--help-all` to see all the available subcommands.
+You can also add `--help` after a subcommand to see the options of that subcommand specifically.
+For example:

+`signet --help`
+`signet --help-all`
+`signet file.wav fade --help`
+`signet file.wav fade in --help`

+#### Input files
+You must first specify the input file(s).
+This is a single argument, but you can pass in multiple inputs by comma-separating them.
+The input can be one of 3 types:

+- A single file such as `file.wav`.
+- A directory such as `sounds/unprocessed`.
+In this case Signet will search for all audio files in that directory and process them all.
+You can specify the option `--recursive-folder-search` to make this also search subfolders.
+- A glob-style filename pattern.
+You can use `*` to match any non-slash character and use `**` to match any character.
+So essentially use `**` to signify recursively searching folders.
+For example `*.wav` will match any file that has a `.wav` extension in the current folder. `unprocessed/\*\*/\*.wav` will match any file with the `.wav` extension in the `unprocessed` folder and any subfolder of it.

+Input files are processed and then saved back to file (overwritten).
+Signet features a simple undo option that will restore any files that you overwrote in the last call.

+#### Exclude files
+You can exclude certain files from being processed by prefixing them with a dash.
+For example `file.\*,-\*.wav` will match all files in the current directory that start with `file`, except those with the `.wav` extension.

+#### Subcommands
+Next, you must specify what subcommand to run.
+A subcommand is the effect that should be applied to the file(s).

+Each effect has its own set of arguments; these are described later on.

+You can use multiple subcommands in the same call by simply specifying them one after the other.
+The effects of each subcommand will be applied to the file(s) in the order that they appear.

+#### Output file
-By default, signet overwrites the files that it processes.
-If you are just processing a single file, you can specify another file-name after the input file to be the output file; this cannot work if your input is a folder or a pattern.
+Signet overwrites the input files so specifying an output file is not normally necessary.
+There is one exception.
+If you have just specified a single input file, you can specify a single output file as a second argument.
+For example:

-If you make a mistake and want to undo any files that you have just overwritten, you can use the `--load-backup` command.
-This system is quite primitive - it simply stores a copy of each overwritten file.
-This backup is reset if you run another command.
-There is no backup history, it just works as a single undo.
-The backup system works if you have just written multiple files, in which case they are all reinstated.

-For example if you did not want to processes this file:
-`signet filename.wav norm -3`

-You can run this command to reinstate the file prior to normalising it to 3db:
-`signet --load-backup`
+`signet in-file.wav out-file.wav`

+#### Backups (Undo)
+Signet has a simple backup system.
+It stores a copy of each file before it overwrites it.
+This backup only saves the files from the last call to Signet.
+In other words, you cannot go back in history other than the change you just made.

+To restore all files that you just overwrote, call signet again with the option `--load-backup`.
+For example `signet --load-backup`.

 ### Examples